@arkade-os/sdk Documentation - v0.4.21

 if (incomingFunds.type === "vtxo") {

-// Virtual coins received
+// Virtual outputs received

-console.log("VTXOs: ", incomingFunds.vtxos)
+console.log("VTXOs: ", incomingFunds.newVtxos)

 } else if (incomingFunds.type === "utxo") {

-// Boarding coins received
+// Boarding inputs received

 console.log("UTXOs: ", incomingFunds.coins)